JauntyJJS/pretestcad/README.md

 patient_data <- tibble::tribble(
     ~unique_id,
     ~age,     ~sex,
-    ~chest_pain_type, ~have_dyspnea,
+    ~chest_pain_type, ~have_dyspnoea,
     ~have_family_history, ~have_smoking_history, ~have_dyslipidemia, ~have_hypertension, ~have_diabetes,
-    "45 year old male with typical chest pain, no dyspnea, hypertension and diabetes", 45, "male",
+    "45 year old male with typical chest pain, no dyspnoea, hypertension and diabetes", 45, "male",
     "typical", "no",
     "no", "no", "no", "yes", "yes",
-    "70 year old female with no chest pain, dyspnea, have smoking history (past or current smoker) and dyslipidemia", 70, "female",
+    "70 year old female with no chest pain, dyspnoea, have smoking history (past or current smoker) and dyslipidemia", 70, "female",
     "no chest pain", "yes",
     "no", "yes", "yes", "no", "no"